-When students complete Java 1, they will be able to:
+When students complete Introduction to Java, they will be able to:

-- Understand core Java programming concepts such as classes, variables, methods, conditional logic, and looping.
+- Use core programming concepts such as classes, variables, methods, conditional logic, and looping to write effective Java programs

-- Work with Java’s array data structure and understand complex topics such as recursion.
+- Model data with Java’s array data structure and understand how to use complex topics like recursion to elegantly express a real-world problem with code

 - Create useful programs and simple games using the Java programming language.